TobyPDE/FRRN/README.md

 1. Download and extract the files *gtFine_trainvaltest.zip* and *leftImg8bit_trainvaltest.zip (11GB)* from the [CityScapes website](https://www.cityscapes-dataset.com/downloads/).
 2. Clone the repository
-3. Inspect the configuration at the beginning of the file `train.py` and change it if necessary.
+3. Inspect the configuration at the beginning of the file `train_frrn_[a|b].py` and change it if necessary.
-3. Run `$ python train.py`
+4. Run `$ python train_frrn_[a|b].py`
+5. When being asked, enter the path to the directory where you extracted the dataset to and choose a new model file and new log file.

 ## How do I monitor training?